officialrajdeepsingh/awesome-nextjs/README.md

 - [Netlify CMS](https://github.com/decaporg/decap-cms) - Decap CMS(Netlify CMS) work with all type of static site generators.
 It permits users to edit, update, and delete content on any site built with a static generator.
 You can use Decap CMS without any technical knowledge.
 - [Forestry](https://forestry.io/) - Headless CMS that is easy to customize, configure, and integrate with all types of static site generators.
 - [Craft CMS](https://craftcms.com/) - Flexible, user-friendly CMS for creating the web.
-- [Payload CMS](https://payloadcms.com) - Build a modern backend admin UI with payload CMS.
+- [Payload CMS](https://payloadcms.com) - Build a modern backend admin UI with Payload CMS.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [Pages CMS](https://pagescms.org) - A user-friendly and no-hassle CMS for static site generators.
 - [Sitepins](https://sitepins.com/) - A content management system (CMS) for static site generators makes it easier to manage websites built with tools like Astro, Next.js, and Hugo.
 - [Alinea CMS](https://alineacms.com) - Git-based, open-source headless CMS for Next.js that keeps content fully typed in your repository.